 Hamilton won 20 games, captured its first league tournament title and advanced to the second round of the NCAA championship in 2006-07.
 That team owns program records for most three-point field goals made (157) and attempted (457).
-The Continentals posted an overall record of 15-10 in 2007-08, and set a program record with 10 league wins en route to third place in the league standings.
+The Continentals posted an overall record of 15-10 in 2007-08 and set a program record with 10 league wins en route to third place in the league standings.
 Hamilton played a brutal schedule with 15 games away from home and 10 contests against seven teams that went on to play in the NCAA tournament.
 The Continentals' regular season strength of schedule was ranked 21st in all of Division III.
 Hamilton set a team record for highest free throw percentage at 71.7 percent.

 Women's basketball became a varsity sport at the College in 1978.
 The win at Vassar College on Feb.
 19, 2010, was the 400th in program history.
 Some talented players have been a part of some great teams during the past 30-plus seasons.
 Julie Diehl '93 and Melissa Hart '89 were All-America selections in 1993 and 1989, respectively.
 Diehl played on three teams that won 21 or more games from 1990 to 1993.
 The 22 victories the Continentals posted in 1990-91 are still a program record.
-Hamilton has made 12 postseason appearances.
 Don Crist's teams won almost 57 percent of their games from 1985 to 1998.
 Crist finished his head coaching career with 176 victories.

 Pimm, Pulford and Kim Goidell '13 made the 2012-13 NESCAC Winter All-Academic Team.
 Each honoree is a varsity letter winner with a cumulative grade point average of at least 3.35.
 The student-athlete must have reached sophomore academic standing to be considered for honors.